-The Camp Michigania Classic Regatta is held Thursday afternoon (Heat 1 from 1:30-3:00 p.m. and/or Heat 2, 3-4:30 p.m.).
-The Classic Regatta is open to all campers, provided they have the necessary rating to sail the desired boat.
-To participate, campers must attend the Boat Draw on Thursday, from 9-9:30 a.m. on the boating beach where they will be assigned their boats at random.
+The Camp Michigania Classic Regatta is held Thursday afternoon (Heat #1 from 1:30-3 p.m. and/or Heat #2, 3-4:30 p.m.).
+The regatta is open to all campers, provided they have the necessary rating to sail the desired boat.
+To participate in the regatta, campers must attend the Boat Draw on Thursday, from 9-9:30 a.m. on the boating beach.